 | 12 January, 2017 13:12

-The election of Donald Trump, by a minority of voters, has become President, of the most ignorant nation on earth.
+The election of Donald Trump, by a minority of voters, has made him President, of the most ignorant nation on earth.
 I hear people of Color tell me it has them "afraid", and righteously they are.
-Artist need to rally to the foreground to demean Trump as the Moron he is.
+Artists need to rally to the forefront to denounce Trump as the lyin psycho Moron he is.

 Only Artists have the stamina and Moxie to tear at the fabric of this Usurper.
 Join me and others, to make his stay at the White House most uncomfortable.

-I urge all artists to create works demeaning Trump.
+I urge all artists to create works portraying Trump.

 | 09 May, 2016 19:11

 American Universities saw a wonderful opportunity in the mid-20th century, offering Art Degrees to the growing number of students being convinced they needed college to succeed in the world.
 Prior to this turn of minds, serious students of art were trained solely in the studios of Masters they would Apprentice with, or Vocational Art Schools that did not offer any degree or any certificate, but they did offer that you would study art with a person who was already a success, great or minor, in the world of Fine Art.

 Those academies were plugged into the world of art and they did not teach anything but fine art.
 No English classes, no history.
 That a student could get easily in many other teaching venues even without matriculating.
 In 1960’s New York those art schools were hot beds of Modern art; learning to discard the early academic rigors of drawing realistically as that was merely academic, to roam among the various Avant Garde schools that were forming daily-all still celebrating the liberation from what John Sloane called “the disease of Imitating Appearances!”

 The work I now see coming out in New York is academic, when tolerable, infantile, when insufferable.